-One of the findings revealed that children were spending more time on their devices than outdoors.
-We asked Forensic Psychologist Dr Maureen Griffin for some advice on screen time during the summer months.
+We asked Forensic Psychologist Dr Maureen Griffin for some advice on screen time.

 How much screen time is too much?

-As the school holidays are fast approaching, many parents are concerned about how much time their children will spend in front of screens this summer.
+Many parents are concerned about how much time their children will spend in front of screens at this time.
 So how much is too much?
 How can we control it?

 The American Paediatric Association (APA, 2016), recommends unplugged playtime for infants and toddlers (i.e. no screens) and a limit of 1-hour high quality programming for 2-5 year olds, with active parental involvement.
 For children aged 6 and older, they recommend limiting the amount of screen time so as to allow for adequate physical activity, sleep, play etc. As not all screen time is equal, it is important that we pay attention to what our children are doing online; instead of solely focusing on a specific amount of time (e.g. are they passively watching shows; playing interactive games with friends; video chatting with family/friends/strangers; creating videos/music).
 To support the APA’s new recommendations, they have published an online tool that allows families to create their own personalised Family Media Use Plan.
 Devising such a plan as a family, can greatly help in getting an appropriate balance between screen time and other activities, especially during the summer months.